eoas-ubc/eoas-ubc.github.io/docs/tut-conda_environs.md

 Scientific programming & data science profit greatly from the vast array of Python libraries.
 But libraries are not usually independent; they depend upon other libraries, creating a sometimes complex "the deep tree of dependencies".
 Therefore, libraries require management.
 Virtual environments, of which conda environments are one implementation, make this possible.
 In other words, (Conda) environments enable the easy definition of a complete software environment with all the libraries and their interdepnedencies, necessary for running a certain project or application.

-In practice, we use "environments" to keep software development and applications reproducible and usable across platforms and between different engineering and client teams.
+Using environments also helps ensure that software development and applications are reproducible, usable across platforms, and between different engineering or client teams.
 Environments (i.e. environment specifications) define all the pieces or packages that are needed for a program or set of programs to function properly.

+"Setting the environment" means telling your computer which libraries or packages must be accessible for the work you are about to carry out.
+It might be a set of python libraries necessary for the code you will write.
+Or you may be running code that needs to know how to find the components (libraries of code) it uses to work.
+For example, many scientific or data science programs use a common Python library of routines for plotting data called "matplotlib".
+Setting the environment essentially establishes the list of needed libraries for work you are about to do.

 For a little more detail, see this oldish (2018) but still relevant and easy-to-read explanation: [Why you need Python environments and how to manage them with Conda](https://protostar.space/why-you-need-python-environments-and-how-to-manage-them-with-conda).